 Overall both pretty much have the same functions, but it all comes down to what users are more comfortable with.

-Hence, in this Garmin Running Dynamics Pod vs. HRM run review, there isn’t a clear winner.
+Hence, in this Garmin Running Dynamics Pod and HRM run Comparison, there isn’t a clear winner.

 Both will be great for measuring your dynamic metrics.
 So, choose the one that’s more to your taste.